IkerMarginet/Anderson-Localization-and-Quantum-Disorder-in-1D-and-2D-Systems/README.md

 This repository hosts a formal and progressive research project on *Anderson localization* and related quantum phenomena in disordered systems.
 The core material stems from an advanced undergraduate thesis that seeks to bridge rigorous theoretical modeling with custom Python simulations.

-This work is built with the aim of achieving both pedagogical clarity and scientific reliability — in line with the standards of international academic institutions such as **CERN**.
+This work is built with the aim of achieving both pedagogical clarity and scientific reliability — in line with the standards of international academic institutions.

 ---